Eliyahu647/Global-Terrorism-Analysis/README.md

 4. Review the visualizations included in the repository or generate your own using the provided script.

-5. 📖 Refer to `פרויקט סופי.docx` for a comprehensive understanding of the project's methodology and findings.
+5. 📖 Refer to `Global Terror summary.docx` for a comprehensive understanding of the project's methodology and findings.

 ---